CkEvan/kcamptask6/README.md

-# Objective
+# Terraform Task

-Design and set up a Virtual Private Cloud (VPC) using Terraform with public and private subnets.
-Implement routing, security groups, and network access control lists (NACLs) to ensure proper communication and security within the VPC.
-Deploy an Ubuntu EC2 instance in each subnet in the AWS EU-West-1 (Ireland) region.
+1. Using Terraform, design and set up a Virtual Private Cloud (VPC) with both public and private subnets.
+Implement routing, security groups, and network access control lists (NACLs) to ensure proper communication and security within the VPC and an Ubuntu EC2 instance in each subnet.
+Work in the AWS EU-West-1 (Ireland) region.
-Create separate child modules for resources and reference them in the root module for readability and re-usability of the code.
+2. Create separate child modules for your resources and reference them in your root module for readability and re-usability of your code.
-Write a script to install Nginx on the EC2 instance in the public subnet on deployment.
+3. Write a script to install Nginx on your EC2 instance in the public subnet on deployment
-Write a script to install PostgreSQL on the EC2 instance in the public subnet on deployment.
+4. Write a script to install PostgreSQL on your EC2 instance in the public subnet on deployment
-Clean up resources on completion using `terraform destroy`.
+5. Clean up resource on completion using terraform destroy

 # Prerequisites